whdinata/mestara-034cd/mentorship.md

         media_width: fifty
         actions: []
       - title: Business Case Study
-        content: |
+        content: >
-          Project group to sharpen business and enterpreneurship skills.
+          The aim is to sharpen business and enterpreneurship skills by solving real business problems during 5 weeks of Mentorship with final presentation at the end.
+Group is diversify based on education background, university so our mentees get to network and work with diverse people
         actions: []
         image_alt: lorem-ipsum
         media_position: top